underscoreio/essential-scala/src/pages/sequencing/sequencing-computation.md

 val list = List(1, 2, 3)
 ~~~

-return a `List[Int]` containing both each element and its negation.
+return a `List[Int]` containing both all the elements and their negation.
+Order is not important.
+Hint: Given an element create a list containing it and its negation.

 <div class="solution">
 ~~~ scala